tlilimaryem7-cloud/project-2-eda-sql/open_ended_questions.md

 Do certain vehicle models have higher claim rates?
 Are vehicles with more airbags or safety features (ESC, TPMS, parking sensors, parking cameras) less likely to file claims?
-How do fuel types affect claim likelihood?
+How do fuel types affect claim likelihood? how does the car performance impact the claim rate

 5. Multi-Factor Relationships
 Do young drivers with older vehicles have higher claim rates than older drivers with newer vehicles?